SHAIK-MOHAMMAD-IRFAN27/VR-mini-project/README.md

 ### INTRODUCTION :
 U-net is a convolutional neural network which is used for image segmetation .
 It was introduced in 2015 .The name U-net comes from it's __U__ shaped architecture with symmetric encoder-decoder structure.
 In the encoder side we do the contraction and on the decoder side we do the expansion .
 We also use the skip connections to the decoder layer from the corresponding encoder layer .
 In the Unet each pixel is categorized as fore-ground and back-ground .

-### DATASET :
- - The dataset contains face_crop and face_crop segmented folders which are the segmented and corresponding  non-segmented images of a person with mask .
- - The face_crop directory is the X and face_crop_segmentation directory is the target Y.
 ### WORKING :
  - U-Net is a seguence of __conv-conv-pooling__ layers.It has 2 parts .
 Left side--> contraction , right_side--> expansion paths.
  - In the left side the unet extracts important features .
 Convolution detects small patterns like edges textures (nose,ears,mouthetc.,.) and pooling reduces the image size to maintain __translational invariance__ .